 PennHIP is a multifaceted radiographic technology (x-ray) for hip evaluation.
 The technique assesses the quality of the canine hip and quantitatively measures canine hip joint laxity.
 The pennhip method of evaluation is more accurate than the current standard in its ability to predict the onset of osteoarthritis.
 Osteoarthritis, also known as degenerative joint disease (DJD), is the hallmark of canine hip dysplasia (CHD).

 AVHCC is certified to perform pennhip radiographs.
 This is a way to determine if your dog has hip dysplasia, earlier in life than traditional ofa processes.
-By catching the disease earlier in life, we can a offer surgical process that has a good chance of correcting the condition, a procedure called juvenile pelvic symphysiodesis, or “jps”.
+By catching the disease earlier in life, we can offer a surgical process that has a good chance of correcting the condition, a procedure called juvenile pelvic symphysiodesis, or “jps”.

 Canine Hip Dysplasia